 I am very excited and quite proud to introduce this fabulous vegetarian dish.
 Made from three types of mushrooms, green lentils, roasted chestnuts, mixed nuts and Parmesan cheese, this Wellington is truly glorious.

-I am no stranger to a Wellington.
-My ground beef Wellington is a well loved recipe in our house and is highly favoured by our readers.
+I am no stranger to cooking in this way.
+My Ground Beef Wellington is a well loved recipe in our house, much easier than classic Beef Wellington and highly favoured by our readers.
 And Vegetarian Lentil and Butternut Squash Wellington has plenty of fans!

 Our Salmon Wellington aka Salmon en Croute is an elegant dish that will make any dinner feel special.
 Making a vegetarian version seemed like the right way to go.